Skip to main content

-To put it as simply as possible, our local Rockville, MD personal injury lawyer puts our clients first.
+To put it as simply as possible, our local Rockville personal injury attorney puts our clients first.
 We work zealously to recover maximum compensation based on evidence and a strong case, but also strive to provide superb customer service and open communication throughout the duration of the case.

 We Are Relentless

-Insurance companies and defense lawyers know that we come to negotiations, or a trial, fully prepared.
+Insurance companies and defense lawyers know that we come to negotiations and trials, fully prepared.
 We are aggressive and strategic which has allowed us to recover top dollar on 99% of all cases.

 We Have Experience

-For 35 years, we have been practicing personal injury law in the Rockville, MD area.
+For 35 years, our attorney Daniel J. Wright has been practicing personal injury law in the Rockville area.
 We know how insurance companies work, and also understand the legislation, rules, procedures, deadlines, and court system.

 We Offer Personalized Service